 Metal conducts heat and cold very easily.
 This means that temperature differences outside and inside of a metal building will be transferred without much of a hindrance by the metal sheeting that makes up the sides and the roof of the building.
 Any significant difference between the outside air temperature and the air temperature inside a metal building will naturally cause water condensation to form on the metal sheets.

-To avoid the problem with water condensation and to improve the temperature of the inside of a steel building, insulation can be used.
+To avoid the problem with water condensation and to improve the temperature of the inside of a prefab metal building, insulation can be used.
 Insulation provides a “radiant barrier” to help reduce the transfer of heat from the inside to the outside and vice-versa.
 Water condensation is reduced when the interior surface of the building does not have a significant difference in temperature from the exterior surface of the metal.